 days.
 These things were in the church of God on earth, as joints of supply which worked in the body, in the aggregate, the unity of which was thus proved and in part maintained.

 I shall, farther on, add a few words on charges and gifts; I only mention them here to prove the existence of a church of God, as a body, on earth.
-When our brother pretends (p.
-42), that some children of God have a kind of antipathy for the churches of the Lord, he mistakes.
+When our brother pretends (page 42), that some children of God have a kind of antipathy for the churches of the Lord, he mistakes.
 There are Christians who do not like to see that title wrongly applied, because they attach too great an importance to the idea of a church of the Lord and to the state in which the church of God was found, when the churches were owned of Him.
 They do not wish to lower the force of this expression, by applying it to gatherings, which would monopolise it without having a well-grounded claim to it, and thus depreciate in the eyes of the world a precious title, and destroy the true idea of the church and the churches, among those who appropriate that title to themselves.
 Hence the wrong use made of this word by those who apply it to themselves alone has kept away from the churches a great number of persons.

 It is in those countries where Christians have had the pretension to be the church, that the most sincere children of God have had the greatest dread of this.
 It does not follow, because the Lord sent messages to the primitive churches, that all the assemblies which, in our day, arrogate to themselves that title, because they have been organised in such or such a way, ought to be owned when everything is in a state of ruin.
 Without doubt, the gathering of the children of God in each locality is a thing infinitely precious and well-pleasing to the Lord; but it is not because they call themselves the church, that this union is well-pleasing to Him, but because, according to the will of Christ, they are united, and united, because there is but one Spirit who is in them all, and who attracts them one towards another by the constraining power of His love.
 Moreover, the word church signifies an assembly, it is the assembly of those who have common privileges, and it is important that this should be known, in order not to exclude from it those who hold these privileges from God Himself.

-<h3>Nomination of Elders</h3>
+<h3>NOMINATION OF ELDERS</h3>

 I have reasons for thinking that the author will no longer insist now on @Acts 14: 23.
 At all events, since it is an important